Leading happy and fulfilling lives

 Health and Wellbeing Centre

-Our new Health and Wellbeing Centre, which opened in September 2016, provides a high standard of care for all girls seven days a week, 24 hours a day.
+Our Health and Wellbeing Centre provides a high standard of care for all girls seven days a week, 24 hours a day.
 Throughout the day and night, at least one nurse is on duty at all times.
 The school doctor is available to see girls four times a week.
 A physiotherapist visits several times a week.

 The School offers professional counselling support.
 Our counsellors work closely with the House staff and teachers to ensure that care is available to girls on an individual level or in groups.